Nonprofit organization using the grant to give animals a second chance at life

-SACRAMENTO, CA (January 8, 2013) – RedRover, a national nonprofit animal protection organization, was recently awarded a $2,500 grant from the Build-A-Bear Workshop Bear Hugs Foundation to be used by the RedRover Relief program.
-RedRover will utilize the award to provide funding to low-income pet owners, Good Samaritans, animal rescuers and victims of domestic violence to help them care for animals in life-threatening situations.
+SACRAMENTO, CA (March 8, 2012) – RedRover, a national nonprofit animal protection organization, was recently awarded a $10,000 grant from the Banfield Charitable Trust (BCT) to be used by the RedRover Relief program.
+RedRover will utilize the award to provide funding to Good Samaritans, animal rescuers and pet owners to help them care for animals in life-threatening situations.

-Since the program’s inception, RedRover Relief has helped thousands of animals like Naia receive lifesaving treatment.
-In 2012, RedRover Relief helped save the lives of over 500 animals.
+Since the program’s inception, RedRover Relief has helped thousands of animals like Charlie receive lifesaving treatment.
+In 2011 alone, RedRover Relief helped save the lives of nearly 500 animals.
 As the economy continues to put a strain on people’s finances, many caregivers believe that they only have two options when their pets become sick: to have them euthanized or surrendered to a shelter, where euthanasia rates can be as high as 80 percent.
-By providing essential funding and resources, the RedRover Relief program and the Build-A-Bear Workshop Bear Hugs Foundation are working together to save lives and preserve the bond between people and their pets.
+By providing essential funding and resources, the RedRover Relief program and BCT are working together to save lives and keep people and their pets together.

-In addition to issuing lifesaving grants, RedRover Relief case managers also point applicants to other financial assistance programs, advise them on working with vet clinics and help them start their own fundraising efforts through Facebook and other online sites.
+In addition to issuing grants, RedRover Relief case managers also point applicants to other financial assistance programs, advise them on working with vet clinics, and help them start their own fundraising efforts through Facebook and other online sites.